Reading time: 4 min.

 Why do people with anorexia lose hair?

-People with anorexia typically eat an extremely low-calorie diet.
+People with anorexia nervosa typically eat an extremely low-calorie diet.
 As food is increasingly restricted, the body ceases to send nutrients to body parts that aren’t essential for survival.
-That means nail beds and hair follicles stop receiving nutrients, leading to weak, brittle hair and nails and ultimately hair loss.
+That means nail beds and hair follicles stop receiving nutrients, leading to weak, brittle hair and nails, and ultimately hair loss and hair thinning.

 Restricted diets can also shock the hair into falling out.
 This process is called telogen effluvium and usually occurs as a result of emotional difficulty or trauma.

-People suffering from anorexia nervosa may experience a receding hairline, hair loss, and thinning.
-They can also undergo loss of vitality, due to vitamin deficiencies caused by their eating disorder.
-Sufferers in some cases lose their eyelashes and experience receding cuticles and gums as well.
+People suffering from anorexia nervosa may experience a receding hairline, hair loss, and thinning hair.
+They can also undergo loss of vitality, due to vitamin deficiencies caused by their disordered eating.
+As a result, sufferers in some cases lose their eyelashes and experience receding cuticles and gums as well.

 Abi’s story